-- □ You'll find StackwareTM documents for sale at your local computer software store.
-Stackware products are expressly created for use with HyperCard. - □ Check with your local Macintosh user group to find out the meeting time of the HyperCard special interest group.
+- □ You'll find HyperCard stacks for sale at your local computer software store. - □ Check with your local Macintosh user group to find out the meeting time of the HyperCard special interest group.
 Members often exchange member-created stacks with each other. - Most on-line electronic information services like CompuServe and GEnie have Macintosh special interest groups.
 These groups have (or soon will have) stacks you can get free, except for the service's time charges.